ianderrington/genai/docs/Understanding/agents/cognitive_architecture.md

 - **Reasoning** or the ability to create causal connections between input and output.
 These are often taken care of at the level of the LLM.
 - **Planning** to enable more complicated goals to be broken down into individually accomplishable tasks.
 May use external tools like memory to keep track of tasks.
 - **Deciding and prioritizing** to select between different options or available components
-- **Summarizing and Abstracting** to compress information into reusable chunks or otherwise abstracting information to be more effective.
+- **Summarizing and Abstracting** to compress information into reusable chunks or otherwise abstract information to be more effective.
 - **Logging + Remembering: Learning** being the automatic or initiated information storage and recall that is accessed in [memory](./memory.md)
-- **Reflection**, or an internal (or external) evaluation of output, be it thoughts, planing, and thoughts.
+- **Reflection**, or an internal (or external) evaluation of output, be it thoughts, planning, and thoughts.
-- **Tool use** While overlapping directly with Observing or taking memory-actions, tool-usage may be part of cognitive patterns (like `check task-list`) and must be considered as such.
+- **Tool use** While overlapping directly with Observing or taking memory actions, tool usage may be part of cognitive patterns (like using a `scratch-pad`) and must be considered as such.

 Models provide the computational core of Agents.
 Acting like a 'brain' that takes in input [prompts](#prompts) they return outputs.
 Generally, the models may be considered `frozen` for a given agent, but sometimes, agentic feedback is used for helping model creation with [recurrent training](../architectures/recurrent_training.md).